torero619/MSBA502/README.md

 4. respond in thread to show that you can

 ### Deliverables
-1. Load Data into variable give counts
+1. Load Data into variable
+2. Provide data validation (counts, dtypes)
-2. Present clean dataframe with only the specified columns
+3. Present a subsetted dataframe with only the specified columns (Clean Data)
-3. Write a For Loop to bin data, include IF statement
-4. Boolean mask on Dataframe

 ### Stretch